 The Georgian salad with walnuts dressing is a very refreshing salad and is highly recommended on a warm day in the summer.
 The ingredients include cucumbers, tomatoes, onions and with a walnuts’ creamy sauce dressing.
 I tried this salad on the very first day of our trip and I fell in love with it.
 I know it is a very simple salad, but it became my favourite one and I always ordered it as a side for each meal we had in the country.

-Khinkali or Georgian soup dumpling is an iconic traditional dish in the country.
+Khinkali or Georgian soup dumpling is an iconic Georgian traditional food.
 Khinkali is similar to Chinese soup dumplings, but I found the taste to be quite different.
 The Georgian ones come in a bigger size.

 Khinkali is made of twisted knobs of dough, stuffed with meat and spices.
 The meat can be pork, lamb or beef, we also found that some restaurants were serving a vegetarian Khinkali which had mushrooms, cheese or potatoes instead of meat.